os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_witness/macroeconomics/documentation/macroeconomics_discipline.md

 Note: Preprocessing of data and the computation of the parameters of the linear regression were calculated in a separate file.
 These computations are available in the Jupyter Notebook in data folder "GDP_data_preprocessing_model.ipynb".

+## Compute energy and non energy emissions per sector and section

+This model provides functionality for analyzing energy consumption and both energy and non energy emissions data across different sectors of the economy.
+It computes the energy consumption and associated emissions in addition of non energy emissions for the different sectors and the composing sections.

+### Used Inputs :
+- **Percentage Energy Consumption Data**: Dataframes detailing the percentage breakdown of energy consumption for each sector and then for each section in the sectors.
+- **Carbon Intensity Data**: Dataframe containing carbon intensity, value expressed in kgCO2Eq/kWh
+- **Non-energy emissions data per section** Dataframe per sector detailing non energy related emissions per section, value expressed in tCO2eq/M$ (emissions per millions dollars GDP)

+### Outputs:

+- **Detailed Energy Consumption and Emissions Data per Sector**: Dictionaries containing detailed dataframes for energy consumption and emissions per sector.
+These dataframes include information on energy usage and emissions for various subcategories or sections within each sector, along with the corresponding years.
+- **Total Energy Consumption and Emissions Data per Sector**: Summary dataframes providing the total energy consumption and emissions for each sector, aggregated over all subcategories or sections within the sector.
+- **Total Non-Energy Emissions Data per Sector and Section**: Summary dataframes presenting the total non-energy-related emissions for each sector and its subsections, aggregated over the corresponding economic data.
+- **Total Energy Consumption and Emissions Data Across All Sectors**: Summary dataframes presenting the total energy consumption and emissions across all sectors of the economy, aggregated from the detailed data per sector.

+### Formulas and Units:

+- **Energy Consumption**: Energy consumption per section is computed using the formula:
+$\text{Energy Consumption} = \text{Total Production} \times \text{Percentage Energy Consumption} \times \frac{10^{12}}{1000} \, \text{kWh}$

+  The units for energy consumption are typically TWh (terawatt-hours).

+- **Energy Emissions**: Energy-related emissions are computed by multiplying energy consumption by carbon intensity values.
+The resulting emissions are typically in units of mega tons of CO2 (MtCO2).

+- **Non-Energy Emissions**: Non-energy-related emissions are calculated by multiplying emissions rates by GDP values.
+The emissions rates are typically expressed in tCO2eq/M$ (mega tons of CO2 equivalent per million dollars of economic output).

+- **Total Emissions**: Total emissions are obtained by summing energy-related and non-energy-related emissions per sector.
+The units for total emissions are consistent with those of energy-related and non-energy-related emissions.

 ## References